Ballarat Central

 Ballarat Central has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 15 such projects that are likely to impact the area.
-Notable among these are Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Ballarat Co-Operative Education and Skills City Centre, Albert Street Social Housing Development, with the following list detailing those most relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 15 potential impact projects: Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Ballarat Co-Operative Education and Skills City Centre, Albert Street Social Housing Development among others listed below as most relevant.

 Professional plan users can use the search below to filter and access additional projects.